- Green House

-The quality of the feminization process greatly depends on the feminization methods we just mentioned, so it’s essential to get your seeds from a seed bank that guarantees quality, as this will significantly diminish the chance of getting a male plant from feminized seed.
+The quality of the feminization process greatly depends on the feminization methods we just mentioned, so it’s essential to get your seeds from a seed bank that guarantees quality, as this will significantly diminish the chance of getting a male plant from a feminized seed.

 Our feminized seeds have a 99.9% chance of developing into female weed plants.
-Still, since genetic manipulation isn’t a perfect science, there is a very slight probability of getting a male plant from feminized seed.
+Still, since genetic manipulation isn’t a perfect science, there is a very slight probability of getting a male plant from a feminized seed.